 Cat’s memory and age

 As with humans, cats also have the best memory at an early age.
-Great memory is the potential that kittens neatly use while playing hunts.
+A great memory is the potential that kittens neatly use while playing hunts.
 These seemingly innocent fools will save your cat’s life and help him to get food in the future.

 Before cats were domesticated, they also learned from their mothers’ observations about where to find food and what to use in their adult lives.